 - Six Flag America in Upper Marlboro, Maryland (Theme park and water park reopened for select days and reopened for the 2021 season for select days as of March 27, 2021)

-- Six Flags Great Adventure and Safari in Jackson, New Jersey (Drive-through safari opened May 30 and theme park reopened July 3, 2020.
+- Six Flags Great Adventure and Safari in Jackson, New Jersey (Drive-through safari opened May 30, 2020, and theme park reopened July 3, 2020.
 Both reopened for the season March 27, 2021.)

 - Six Flags Hurricane Harbor in Jackson, New Jersey (Reopened select days and reopened for season May 15 for select days)